German police secretly bought NSO Pegasus spyware | DW | 07.09.2021

 Among the targets were human rights activists, journalists and lawyers as well as a dozen heads of state and several government ministers and senior diplomats.

-Technical analysis of the cell phones of several of these individuals revealed the phones had been successfully hacked into using Pegasus software.
+Technical analysis of the cellphones of several of these individuals revealed the phones had been successfully hacked using Pegasus software.

+Green Party member of parliament Konstantin von Notz called it a "nightmare for the rule of law."
+He demanding "full clarification" from the federal government as to who "specifically bears responsibility for the purchase and use of the spy software."

+Frank Überall, the chairman of the German Journalists' Association, said the union wanted to know "whether journalists were spied on without their knowledge, whether their sources are still safe."

 ar/rt (AFP, epd)